By Rev. Dr. David Breeden, Senior Minister

 - Humanism is devotion to nature and life.

-- To grow beyond damaging tribalisms, whether of religion, race, gender, nation, location, class, or any of the other boundaries chosen to do damage to the human mind.
+- To grow beyond cultural divisions, whether of religion, race, gender, nation, location, class, or any of the other boundaries that do damage to the human family.

 - To grow beyond patriarchy and all false forms of hierarchy.